Gathering detailed insights and metrics for highcharts-react-official

 1afterChartCreated = (chart) => { 2 // Highcharts creates a separate chart instance during export 3 if (!chart.options.chart.forExport) { 4 this.internalChart = chart; 5 } 6} 7 8componentDidMount() { 9 // example of use 10 this.internalChart.addSeries({ data: [1, 2, 3] }) 11} 12 13render() { 14 return ( 15 <div> 16 <h2>Highcharts</h2> 17 <HighchartsReact 18 highcharts={ Highcharts } 19 options={ options } 20 callback={ this.afterChartCreated } 21 /> 22 </div> 23 ); 24}

-To add a module, import and initialize it:
+To add a module, import it like so:

 By using Portals it is possible to add a component to every HTML chart element.